|

 them seats next to Lord Fingolfin, who had volunteered to help

-her entertain Lord Legolas guests, and she took the chair
+her entertain Lord Legolas guests, seating herself beside

 Then trumpets sounded, and everyone rose to greet Queen Arwen

-Shamash of Kuri and took their places at table.
+Shamash of Kuri, and took their places at the table.
 Arwen, glancing

 round the company, honoured Hentmirë with a brief formal